Links on Android Authority may earn us a commission. Learn more.

 Basic settings and tasks

-Every assistant should be to handle both device settings and routine daily tasks.
+Every assistant should be to handle both device settings and daily tasks.
 We’ll define the latter as things like alarms, timers, reminders, and calendar events, as well as making phone calls, launching apps, and sending text messages.

 There's very little you can't handle via Google Assistant commands.